9.15. Current Issues in Corrections: Aging and Overcrowding

 And as the title of their article depicts, there is a growing cost within this subpopulation of inmates.
 McKillop and Boucher (2018) relay that the cost of this group of inmates can be upwards of three times the cost of the normal inmate (30k to 100k per inmate).
 [2]

 Beyond just the cost of these inmates, a more philosophical question has risen, in regards to how to treat prisoners as they enter their last phase in life.
-Some have articulated for compassionate releases for individuals that are entering hospice care or in need of assisted living conditions.
-Other articulate that this is unfair to put the burden on the inmate, as they have been incarcerated for long periods of time and have few self-support options available.
+Some have articulated compassionate releases for individuals who are entering hospice care or in need of assisted living conditions.
+Others articulate that this is unfair to put the burden on the inmate, as they have been incarcerated for long periods and have few self-support options available.
 In a powerful documentary on this matter, Edgar Barens details these issues.
 Information about this film, The Prison Terminal (2013), can be seen here: https://www.prisonterminal.com/.

 Overcrowding